affo/fakestack/README.md

 First of all you need [Docker](https://www.docker.com/) to start containers.
 To have a full OpenStack environment, you have to pull the two nodes.
-You can run as many compute nodes as you need!

 ### Pull